Hephaest/AtariCentipedeGame/README.md

         " ",
         "& Mushroom",
         " ",
-        "This is a barrier, you cannot walk through it unless you destory it.", "Once you destory one of them, you will lost 4 bullets.", "Don't worry, you have tons of bullets.",
+        "This is a barrier, you cannot walk through it unless you destroy it.", "Once you destroy one of them, you will lose 4 bullets.", "Don't worry, you have tons of bullets.",
         " ",
         "_$ Sea monster",
         " ",
         "This character walks line by line.
-You can shoot it and get bonus.", "However, once it hits you, you lose your life.", " ",
+You can shoot it and get a bonus.", "However, once it hits you, you lose your life.", " ",
         "^W^ Spider",